ethanp/Notes/C++ Notes.md

   don't actually understand this)
 * **inline** --- *hint* to the compiler that the function should be expanded in-place like a macro
-    * More powerful than macros because inlining is performed by the compiler rather than the preprocessor
+    * More "powerful" than macros because inlining is performed by the compiler rather than the preprocessor
+        * Although I don't know what 'power' _is_ in that context

 ## Classes

+#### Class vs Struct

+The _default_ access level for classes is `private`, and for structs is `public`.
+Other than that there is _no_ difference.
+One could believe the main difference is one of humano-cognitive perceptual semantics.

 ### Basic Class Example